Monday, April 15, 2024

 First I should cite someone before me who did similar work.
 Tyler Robbins on the Wordpress Blog The Eccentric Fundamentalist.
 But I don’t actually agree with him on everything.

 The Church in Rome may have been practicing Infant Baptism already, but it wasn’t yet the rigid Dogma it would become, it wasn’t till the late 4th Century that a belief in Unbaptized Babies being damned to endless punishment in hell began to be popularized by Catholics like Augustine and Pelegius and Cyril of Alexandria.
-So Novatian could have disagreed with the practice without really seeing it as something so central to his views.
+So Novatian could have disagreed with the practice without really seeing it as something that worth arguing about.

 The error of Baptismal Regeneration came first and then Infant Baptism came from that, not the other way around.

-However while I oppose Novatianism I’m not as entirely in agreement with Cyprian as Robbins is.
+However while I oppose Novatianism I’m not as entirely in agreement with Cyprian as Robbins seems to be.
 You see Cyprian was actually the centrist in this dispute, while Novatian disagreed with him from the right, others like the confusingly similarly named Novatus disagreed with Cyprian from the left.
-Based on my understanding of John 20 every Believer has the authority to forgive sins not merely the clergy, and based on John 21 the penance is pretty simple actually.
-Cyprian believed people insincere in their repentance were obvious and easy to spot, in my view even Cyprian would have rejected people he shouldn’t have,
+Based on my understanding of John 20 every Believer has the authority to forgive sins not merely the clergy, and based on John 21 the penance for lapsing is pretty simple actually.
+Cyprian believed people insincere in their repentance were obvious and easy to spot, I fear even Cyprian would have rejected people he shouldn’t have.

-The Landmarkists love to treat Novatian and Donatist as if they were simply different words for the same group, and the fact that many in the Mainstream Roman Church of the 4th and 5th Centuries who viewed both as heretics lumped them together helps them do that.
-But the Donatists were huge fans of Cyprian, to them they were the more faithful follower of Cyprian then the mainstream Church.
+The Landmarkists love to treat Novatians and Donatists as if they were simply different names for the same group, and the fact that many in the Mainstream Roman Church of the 4th and 5th Centuries who viewed both as heretics lumped them together in their attacks helps them do that.
+But the Donatists were huge fans of Cyprian, to them they were the more faithful followers of Cyprian then the mainstream Church.
 Augustine of Hippo when criticizing the Donatists confirms they held to the same Church Polity as the mainstream Church.

-The Donatists were condemned for doing Rebaptisms, and that’s the other source of confusion.
-Because the 16th Century Protestant Anabaptists were doing all their Rebaptisms mainly because of their belief in Infant Baptisms being invalid these Landmarkist pseudo-historians assume that must always be the reason for Rebaptism.
-Cyprian was a supporter of Infant Baptism but who did call for Rebaptizing those who had been Baptized by people he considered heretics, like the Novatians.
-Augustine of Hippo when arguing with Donatists said Cyprian was wrong on that issue.
+The Donatists were condemned for doing Rebaptisms, and that’s another source of confusion.
+Because the 16th Century Protestant Anabaptists were doing all their Rebaptisms mainly because of their belief that Infant Baptisms were invalid, these Landmarkist pseudo-historians assume that must always be the reason for Rebaptism.

 Saturday, April 6, 2024